SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/bloc.md

 background, and a blue rectangle inside.
 Let's look at it in more detail.

 We first create a new BlElement.
 It's a blank element, and if you try to display it, you won't see anything.
-We then define its geometry.
-The shape of your element, in Bloc, is defined by its geometry.
+The shape of your element, in Bloc, is defined by its geometry so we must specify it.
 It's a simple rectangle in our example, but it can be much more complicated.
 We'll look at geometry in more detail later.
 We then define its size, its color, and then ask to open it in a new space.
-As of this writing, it's not possible to open in Morphic World.

-Element are stored in a tree-like structure.
-Each element is an instance of *BlElement* the root element of Bloc.

 ## element shape & color